-During an interview with a member of the sexual abuse incident review team, the auditor was informed the reviews primarly consist of the Warden, Assistant Warden, Mental Health staff, Invesigator, and PREA Compliance Manager.
-The review team reviews the incident in an effort to improve their policies and practices.
+During an interview with a member of the sexual abuse incident review team, the auditor was informed the reviews are conducted by a committee.
+The review team reviews the incident and goes over a checklist of questions in an effort to identify any potential issues, and improve their policies and practices.
 The review team: